Aider-AI/aider/examples/README.md

   - Each time GPT-4 suggests a code change, `aider` automatically applies it to the source files.
   - After applying the edits, `aider` commits them to git with a descriptive commit message.
-  - `aider` notes each time a source file is added to the chat session.
-Once added, these files are available for review and editing by GPT-4.
+  - GPT-4 can only see and edit files which have been "added to the chat session".
 The user adds files either via the command line or the in-chat `/add` command.
 If GPT-4 asks to see specific files, `aider` asks the user for permission to add them to the chat.
+The transcripts contain notifications from `aider` whenever a file is added or dropped from the session.

 ## Transcript formatting